 My best advice is to prevent sale burnout from happening in the first place.

 I’m not going to give you step-by-step do it yourself instructions to overcome sales burnout because if you are down and depressed, you’re beyond a “do it yourself remedy”.

-Remember that it is the strong that seeks out help.
-In the end, you will come out even stronger than you were at any time in your life, so throw your ego away, there is no shame in getting help.
+Remember that it is “the strong” that seeks out help.
+In the end, you will come out even stronger than you were at any other time in your life, so throw your ego away, there is no shame in getting help.

 The first thing I would suggest is to reach out to someone close to you like a spouse or a good friend, tell them what’s going and that you need help.

 “Reach out to someone close, tell them what’s going on and you need help”